 5. From coal tar to sweetner: Saccharin

 Saccharin is an artificial sweetener scientifically known as Benzoic sulfilimine and is the first artificial sweetener to be discovered (by chance).
 Controversy remains between Constantin Fahlberg and Ira Remsen, two scientists who were working at Johns Hopkins University on compounds derived from coal tar with regards to who actually discovered saccharin.
 In 1879 Constantin Fahlberg returned home from the lab and whiles having his meal, he noticed his bread roll tasted unusually sweet.
 He realized the sweetness was on his hands and not the roll.
 Fahlberg linked this sweetness to the compounds he was working on and investigated this further.
 After further investigations he narrowed down the sweetness to a derivative from the coal tar him and his colleague Ira Remsen had been working on.
 Fahlberg however patented the discovery after leaving John Hopkins which obviously caused a rift in his relationship with Remsen.

 The sweet compound came in handy during the First World War when sugar was scarce as a substitute and has remained an alternative to sugar since.
 The lack of calories has made is popular with weight watchers and it’s been a golden alternative to sugar for diabetics.
 It is also used to sweeten many foods and drinks today.
-Personally I can’t stand the taste but but God bless the man who didn’t wash his hands properly before dinner.
+Personally I can’t stand the taste.